javalib-team/javalib/doc/tutorial/javalib_tutorial.md

 Global architecture
 ===================

+All modules of *Javalib* are sub-modules of the package module *Javalib_pack* in order to avoid possible namespace conflicts.
 The user interface consists of three modules, *JBasics*, *JCode* and *Javalib*.
 These modules are the only ones someone should need to write static analysis.
 The other ones provide lower level functions and should not be used.